 This can give you the learning environment you need to stay motivated by comparing with other students, all the while benefitting from direct focussed learning of the alphabet, grammar, and speaking conversation.

 This can also be a good complement to Islamic education you may be receiving in your local mosque too.

 If you're happy to compromise on specified classes, there are resources available online to meet certain needs - understanding Quranic reading, grasping the alphabet, getting a broad picture of literary Arabic, the resources are out there but may be beyond your level.

 The self-driven nature of the classes doesn't suit all students well either.
 What's more, many such sites offer reasonably priced tutors to complement your learning, so it's worthwhile investigating this option.

 - Private lesson by a freelance tutor:

-One is for certain, if you do enrol, be sure the make the most of your Arabic Lessons.
+Discover the best ways to make the most of your Arabic Lessons.